thieu1995/permetrics/docs/pages/introduction.rst

-PerMetrics is library written in Python, for PERformance METRICS (PerMetrics) of artificial intelligence models.
+PerMetrics is library written in Python, for PERformance METRICS (PerMetrics) of machine learning models.

 * The goals of this framework are:
     * Combine all metrics for regression, classification and clustering models